uditalias/injex/README.md

 - Define an init method for a module.
 This method will be called in the bootstrap phase.
 The method can return a Promise.

 ### `@bootstrap()`
-- A class with this decorator will invoke it's `run` method at the end of the bootstrap container phase.
-You don't need to use the @define() or @singleton() decorators when you use the @bootstrap() decorator, since it will automatically will be defined as a singleton module.
+- A class with this decorator will invoke it's `run` method at the end of the bootstrap container phase, after all modules initialized.
+You don't need to use @define() or @singleton() decorators when you use @bootstrap(), since the bootstrap decorator automatically defined as a singleton module.
 For Example:
 ```typescript
 @bootstrap()
 export class ProjectBootstrapModule implements IBootstrap {